elibroftw/discord-bot/README.md

 # discord-bot
-A discord bot I made using discord.py.
-Hosted on Repl.it.
+A discord bot I made using the discord.py module.